 6. Discuss Your “Best Failures”

 Thomas Edison famously said that he didn’t fail over a thousand times when making a lightbulb, but he did find over a thousand ways not to make a lightbulb.
-This story is beautifully illustrated in our Big Life Journal, in the chapter "Failure is Learning".

 Just like Thomas Edison, everything that your child tries to do teaches him something.
 Many times with new experiences, your child is learning how NOT to interact with something or how NOT to solve a particular problem.
 This knowledge is just as important as the eventual knowledge of how to get it RIGHT!

-A great way to put growth mindset in action and spark dinnertime conversations is to have a “best failures” sharing at the dinner table.
+A great way to put growth mindset into action and spark dinnertime conversations is to have a “best failures” sharing at the dinner table.
 Start by sharing one thing that you messed up that day.
 Focus instead on your ability to make big mistakes and learn from them.

 Ask everyone at the dinner table to share something they failed at that day.
 Maybe a test did not go as planned, or someone missed an important deadline at work.
 Empathize with each other openly and celebrate the combined LEARNING that your family is achieving every day, despite setbacks and failures.